henna003/Ohjelmistojen_yllapito-_ja_testaus/UnitTesting/README.md

 Demonstrates basic arithmetic operations (add, subtract, multiply, divide) using functions imported from mylib.js.
 Example for Mocha + Chai unit testing.

+**mylib.js**
+Including basic arithmetic operations.
+Throws an error if division by zero.
+Exports arithmetic functions for use in other modules.

 **mylib.test.js**
 Unit tests for the mylib.js module.
 Tests basic arithmetic operations (ass, subtract, multiply, divide)